Rubén Farfán

-Rubén Ignacio Farfán Arancibia (born 25 September 1991) is a Chilean footballer who plays for Deportes Iquique as a winger.
+Rubén Ignacio Farfán Arancibia (born 25 September 1991) is a Chilean footballer who plays as a winger for Magallanes.

 Career

-He signed with Deportes Iquique for the 2024 season.
+Farfán signed with Deportes Iquique for the 2024 season.
+He left them at the end of 2025.

+In February 2026, Farfán joined Magallanes.

 Personal life

 He is the nephew of Gerson Martínez, another professional footballer who played for Colo-Colo and Chile U20.

 He is nicknamed Rayo (Lightning Bolt) due to his speed.